johnpottergr/johnpottergr.github.io/blog/6-18-2025-deyan-georgiev.md

 ---
-title: The Emergence of the LLM Visibility Specialist
+title: A New App Makes It Easier to Spot Content Opportunities
-date: 2025-06-17
+date: 2025-06-18
 ---
 As AI tools become more acccessible, app development has become easier.
 SEO professionals are starting to apply their expertise to build practical applications.
 One such professional is <a href="https://www.linkedin.com/in/dgeorgiev87/">Deyan Georgiev</a> from <a href="https://tororank.com">Toro Rank</a>.
 I recently asked him to discuss an innovative app he built.